Developing Impactful Training to Motivate the Elephant

 • Have greater awareness, understanding, and acceptance of their emotions, and recover from bad moods more quickly.

-Related Articles Personal Mastery
+Related Articles Stolen Focus

 Based on those findings we can see how the practices of mindfulness can impact professional development.
 One of the characteristics of the default mind is to narrow the scope of options when threatened and move on quickly to find comfort.
 When we are working on our development, at times, it will be uncomfortable and the ability to navigate those feelings will significantly increase your likelihood of success.
 We incorporate small exercises throughout our programs to introduce the practice to participants.